GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-100ms.md

 The 100ms SDK works really well in this case and allows you to quickly set up and use a video call service in your apps without complicated processes and manual work that needs to be done.

 In case you have any more questions about this video integration or the work with other SDKs, feel free to [reach out to the team](https://getstream.io/contact/).
-We are happy to help and support you!
+We are happy to help and support you.

-Thank you for following along with this article!
+Thank you for following along with this article.